 “Ever has it been that love knows not its own depth until the hour of separation.”

-For a long time the lights just go out and we sit in the cold dank dark cellar shivering, waiting to come alive again.
+And we sit in the cold dark cellar shivering, waiting to feel alive again.

-But my children are long grown and my pets are my babies.
+My children are grown up and my pets are now my babies.
 I think I have grieved for Abi more than I’ve ever grieved before.

-I come out of that dark cold cellar for longer periods now.
-I stand in the sunlight.
-I can feel the warmth of it on my face.
+But I come out of that dark cellar for longer periods now.
+I step out of the shadows and stand in the sunlight now and then.
+Where I feel the warmth of the sun caressing my face.

 I can smile and laugh now.

 But then I look at Abi’s photo and still I fall apart.
-I wonder if there will come a time when I can see her photo and not cry?
+I wonder if there will ever be a time when I can look at her photo and not cry?

-And what kind of person would I be if I willingly let the memory of her slip away into the ether?
+And what kind of person would I be if I willingly let the memory of her slip away?

 “I used to think that I could never lose anyone if I photographed them enough.
 In fact, my pictures show me how much I’ve lost.”